-In the clubs building / matching process it is necessary to estimate a value of the swingweight before the club is assembled.
-It allows proper planning and to select the right components for the designed club.
+In the clubs building / matching process it is necessary to estimate a value of the swingweight before a club is assembled.
+Such calculation allows proper planning and to select the right components for the designed club.

 The calculator below gives a good approximation of the swingweight of a golf club basing on parameters of its components.
 The calculation uses a few simple values: the weight of the head, the desired length of the club, the weight of the grip, the weight and the length of the uncut (raw) shaft.

 Some fields contain the default data.
 These values can be modified if you consider to use heavy ferrule or adapter, bore-through club heads (small BBGM) or more layers of the grip tape.
 In most cases the difference between results of calculations doesn’t exceed one swingweight point, but not always.
 The impact of tip trimming is usually negligible and it could be ignored.

 The picture below shows how to measure BBGM.